Malaysian Maritime Enforcement Agency: Present development

 In 2015, Malaysia signed a contract worth RM380 million (US$96.8 million) to order six-ship known as the Bagan Datuk-class patrol vessel.
 The ship was design based on German-based Fassmer Shipbuilding Company.
 The first ship is expected to be delivered by December 2016 while the last ship is expected to be delivered by June 2018.
 The ship will also be equipped with Spanish-Aerovision Fulmar UAVs.

 In September 2016, the Japanese government through its Prime Minister Shinzō Abe have promise to give Malaysia patrol vessels that will be sent in the first half of 2017 following similar agreements with the Philippines and Vietnam.
 The military vessels, which previously used by the Japan Coast Guard will be handed over free of charge to Malaysia to counter Chinese military activities in the waters of Malaysia.
 Three new Tun Fatimah-class offshore patrol vessel also ordered by Malaysia in 2017 to boost up patrol capabilities.

 In February 2020, The Home Ministry has approved the procurement of four helicopters worth RM600 million for the Malaysian Maritime Enforcement Agency (MMEA).
+In December 2023, it is reported that US House of Representative Foreign Affairs Committee agreed to transfers Reliance-class cutters to MMEA.

+To strengthen patrol fleet, MMEA acquired multi-purpose mission ship from Turkey in 2025.